bilza2023/be/api.md

-# 📘 Taleem API Overview (Slim Draft)
+# 📘 Taleem API Overview (Unified)

-> This is a temporary draft to visualize API surface.
-Covers both public and admin routes.
+> This document defines both the Public and Admin API surfaces for Taleem backend.
+It reflects the current working system with testable, verified flows.

 ---